 2. Broken Bow Lake

 Situated at the border of Oklahoma and Texas is the beautiful Broken Bow Lake.
-The place is just a three-and-a-half-hour drive from Oklahoma City and is the perfect weekend getaway.
+This place to visit is within 4 hours of Oklahoma City and is the perfect weekend getaway.
 The lake nestled in the foothills of the Ouachita Mountains is one of the largest lakes and one can explore a lot.
 Activities like canoeing, kayaking and floating can be easily done over here.
 Further, one can go up for a hike in Beavers Bend State Park.
 These trails in itself are different with parts of it covered with dense trees and another half with mountain ridges.
 Different plant life and animal life can be found here.
 There are various museums over here that one can explore too.

 3. Tulsa